-I’ve been a serious birder for over 28 years.
-I am gripped by an abnormal preoccupation with all things avian, and a compulsion to see or hear as many bird species as is humanly possible.
+I’ve been a serious birder for over 30 years.
+I am a physicist by education*, but as enthralled by ornithology as by quantum field theory.
+I am gripped by a compulsion to see or hear as many species of little plumed dinosaurs as is humanly possible.

-I am also legally blind, thanks to Retinitis Pigmentosa (RP), a group of a genetic diseases which result in the loss of night and peripheral vision – or the loss of all vision.
+I am also legally blind, due to retinitis pigmentosa (RP), a group of a genetic diseases which destroy retinal rod cells, resulting in the loss of night and peripheral vision.

-To lose your night vision means more than simply seeing nothing in the dark, because even a low-light condition – such as what one finds in a dimly-lit forest, for example – can be like having no light at all.
-Twilight might as well be midnight when you have RP.
+To lose night vision isn’t simply to not see in the dark.
+Even low-light conditions, such as in a dimly lit forest, for example, can be like having no light at all.
+Twilight can be like midnight with RP.

-This constriction is sometimes called ‘tunnel vision.’
-One can quantify this in terms of the width of the visual field, which for healthy eyesight would be a bit under 180 degrees from one side to the other.
+This constriction is sometimes called ‘tunnel vision’ and is quantifiable in terms of visual field width, which for healthy eyesight would be a bit under 180 degrees from one side to the other.
 My visual field is less than 15 degrees wide.
 Such a narrow range is one way in which legal blindness is defined.
 I am fortunate that I am not totally blind, but trust me, tunnel vision is not fun.
 You would not like it.
 Especially when you are trying to see birds.

-RP makes birding much more difficult – sometimes it makes it damn frustrating.
+RP makes birding much more difficult – and sometimes damn frustrating.
 I’ve been tempted more than once to throw down my binoculars and give it up.
 But obsessions don’t just go away.
-I’ve still got some vision left, and many RP victims lose their sight entirely.
-So I will use what is left of my eyesight to pursue as many birds as I can, while I can.
+As long as I have some vision left, I’ll keep trying to see as many birds as I can.

-My eyesight used to be good.
-At age twelve, I discovered celestial treasures and was a devoted member of the Salt Lake Astronomical Society:
+My eyesight was once good.
+At age twelve, I discovered stars and planets and was a devoted member of the Salt Lake Astronomical Society: